Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

-\begin{remark} By taking $L_j=0$, the SD-BC with leakage constraints is reduced to the corresponding BC in which $M_j$ is secret.
-Similarly, setting $L_j\to\infty$ results in the problem without a secrecy constraint on $M_j$.
-All four cases of the SD-BC concerning secrecy (i.e., when neither, either or both messages are secret) are solved and their solutions are retrieved from $\mathcal{C}_{\mathrm{SD}}(L_1,L_2)$ by inserting the appropriate values of $L_j$, $j=1,2$.
-This property of $\mathcal{C}_{\mathrm{SD}}(L_1,L_2)$ is discussed in Section \ref{SUBSEC:special_cases_SDBC}. \end{remark}
+\begin{remark}[SD-BC Result - Special Cases] All four cases of the SD-BC concerning secrecy (i.e., when neither, either or both messages are secret) are solved and their solutions are retrieved from $\mathcal{C}_{\mathsf{SD}}(L_1,L_2)$ by inserting the appropriate values of $L_j$, $j=1,2$.
+This property of $\mathcal{C}_{\mathsf{SD}}(L_1,L_2)$ is discussed in Section \ref{SUBSEC:special_cases_SDBC}. \end{remark}

-The inner and outer bounds in Theorems \ref{TM:inner_bound} and \ref{TM:outer_bound} also match when the message set is degraded, i.e., when there is only one private message.
-The leakage-capacity region of the BC where $M_2=0$ is defined only by the threshold $L_1$ and is stated next.\footnote{Equivalently, one may consider the case where $M_1=0$}
+The inner and outer bounds in Theorems \ref{TM:inner_bound} and \ref{TM:outer_bound} also match when the message set is degraded, i.e., when $M_2=0$ and there is only one private message.